Traveling around Mongolia for a month in August; best ways for traveling alone, safety, Equiptment/clothing required?

 I didn´t like UB so much, but the rest of the country is incredible.

 Best of luck.
-Enjoy it. about 7 years ago
+Enjoy it. over 7 years ago

 Thank you, for the help.
 I am deciding between a motorbike and a jeep.
 And sadly I'll have to buy camping Equiptment when I am there.
 But thats the end of the world.

 What about horses?
 I know how to ride and take care of one.
 But renting/purchasing?

-Thanks phil, I'm going to start reading that blog now that I have decent Internet. about 7 years ago
+Thanks phil, I'm going to start reading that blog now that I have decent Internet. over 7 years ago